adriantilvar/heroni/README.md

-# Beantally
+# Heroni

-A platform for counting the beans yourself.
+A platform that makes accounting accessible for small business owners.

 ## Roadmap